ilyas-bkgo/ilyas-bkgo/README.md

 ### Setup

-Fedora · Hyprland · kitty · Catppuccin Mocha everywhere
+Fedora · Hyprland · kitty

 In my free time I like ricing my setup — you can catch some of it on [r/unixporn](https://www.reddit.com/r/LinuxPorn/s/qXJEytKL4w).